Skip to main content

 Potential Impact

-Successful exploitation of this SQL injection vulnerability could allow an attacker to execute arbitrary SQL commands on the backend database.
-This may lead to unauthorized data access, modification, or deletion, potentially compromising the integrity and confidentiality of the system's data.
-However, the impact is rated medium, indicating limited scope or conditions for exploitation.
-No known active exploitation has been reported.
+Successful exploitation could allow an attacker to execute arbitrary SQL commands on the backend database, potentially leading to unauthorized data access or modification.
+The vulnerability is remotely exploitable without authentication or user interaction.
+However, the impact is rated medium severity, and no active exploitation has been reported.

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is available, it is recommended to implement input validation and sanitization on the e-mail parameter in the login2 function to mitigate injection risks.
-Monitoring for unusual database queries and restricting database permissions may also help reduce potential impact.
+Until a patch is available, it is recommended to implement input validation and sanitization on the e-mail parameter in the login2 function to mitigate SQL injection risks.
+Monitoring for unusual database activity may also be prudent.
+Avoid exposing the vulnerable endpoint publicly if possible.

 Pro Console: star threats, build custom feeds, automate alerts via Slack, email & webhooks.Upgrade to Pro